-Project Description: LUO stormwater provisions are under review.
+Project Description: Review of LUO stormwater provisions.

 Project Background: At the April 16, 2019 meeting, the Council referred further review of the stormwater provisions in the LUO to staff and the Stormwater Advisory Commission in consideration of the flooding and drainage impacts being experienced and elevated risk for increasing impacts due to climate change.